 Section 7.
 Proceedings.
 The procedures to conduct an arbitration hearing shall be determined by the arbitrator.
 When an Employee-initiated grievance is being arbitrated, the grieving Employee (or a representative Employee in the case of an Employee-group grievance) shall be in a pay status for the duration of the hearing if otherwise in a duty status.
 The Union's representative, who does not include a technical representative, if employed by the Command, will be on official time during the arbitration hearing if otherwise in a duty status.
 Employee witnesses having direct knowledge of the case and necessary for a full and complete hearing will be in a pay status if otherwise in a duty status to the extent necessary to permit their testimony.
 If there is a dispute as to the relevance of a witness, the arbitrator will determine whether or not they will testify.
-Witnesses will only be on official time if they are regularly in a duty status during the time of the hearing.
+Witnesses while at the hearing shall be in duty status provided that this will not result in the payment of overtime, compensatory time, or other premium pay to the employee.